wp-plugins/tabify-edit-screen/readme.txt

 Tested up to: 3.4
 Stable tag: 0.1

-Enables tabs in the edit screen and manage them from the back-end
+Enable tabs in the edit screen and manage them from the back-end.

 == Description ==

-You ever came in a situation where the edit screen of a post type get to full that you sometimes had to search the right metabox?
-This plugin enables tabs in the edit screen and manage them from the back-end.

-It's still in development.
-In general the plugin does the things it should do but there still are a lot of things that can be improved.
+When you've got lots of post meta-boxes, your post edit screen can become difficult to search.
+Make your post edit screen easier to navigate and manage by creating a set of tabs, with the Tabify Edit Screen plugin.
+And manage it all from the WordPress back-end!

+The plugin is still in active development, and I'm always looking for ways to improve it.

-Also at this moment it ignores the "Show on screen" values from the Screen options.
-What can be a big thing for some users
+Known issue: currently the plugin ignores the "show on screen" values from the Screen options.
+I'm currently working to fix this issue.

 == Installation ==